Everybody will agree that the Netherlands are an interesting country to visit.

 Amsterdam is busy most of the year ; less in winter of course, and that's just fine for museum visits.
 For famous museums, avoid the weekend and/or book in advance.

-And talking crowds, there's the season of tulips and other spring flowers in April - May.
-Mainly in a narrow strip along the coast, south of Amsterdam.
+And talking crowds, there's the season of tulips and other spring flowers.
+Most tourists go to the traditional growing region, a narrow strip along the coast south of Amsterdam.
+For more relaxed possibilities, check my private tulip tours.

 About days of the week to do things.
 Many museums are closed on Monday, especially in smaller towns.
 In Amsterdam they're generally open on Monday.
 But best check anyway.